riggerthegeek/steeplejack/docs/getting-started/02-your-first-app.md

 export {app};
 ```

-Start up the server with `node src/app` and go to [http://localhost:3000](http://localhost:3000).
+Start up the server with `babel-node src/app` and go to [http://localhost:3000](http://localhost:3000).
 If it's running correctly, you ought
 to see:

 ```json